Carreau/phd-dissertation/parts/part4.rst

 Each liposome has its respective tension |tau1|, and |tau2|.
 In the absence of the biomimetic acto-myosin cortex these tensions correspond only to the tension of the liposome membrane.
-The interface between the two liposomes is formed by two lipid bilayers, and the interfacial tension is composed of two contributions:
+The interface between the two liposomes is formed by two lipid bilayers, and the inter facial tension is composed of two contributions:
 The tension of the lipid bilayer, noted |taui|, and the adhesion energy per surface unit |W| due to the biotin-streptavidin-biotin link between the two lipid bilayers.
 The total tension at the interface can thus be